nickshillingford/nickshillingford.github.io/README.md

 I wrote another script to break each file up into smaller files.
 Each one was so large it was having trouble opening in text editors.
 I decided to ignore retweets, imbedded quotes, and @replies when parsing.
 With them I would end up presenting inaccurate results in the visualization.
 Since I was keeping track of which brands and people were mentioned most often, I’d be counting mentions from the same tweet multiple times, which I decided wouldn’t count as a new mention.
 After analysis, I put all the results into one large JSON object for each hour so they could be accessed easier with JavaScript.

-*an exampe of JSON tweet objects returned from twitters servers*
+*an example of JSON tweet objects returned by twitter servers*

 ![tweet](https://firebasestorage.googleapis.com/v0/b/web-demo-2188e.appspot.com/o/pic_1.png?alt=media&token=3b649a57-1e7d-4b65-b2bc-679971cc9e30)